Market Opportunity and Investment Approach

 Critical Industries

-- Advanced Manufacturing
+- Aerospace and Advanced Manufacturing

-- Communications & Cybersecurity
+- Communications and Cybersecurity

 - Defense Industrial Base